Lenovo Legion Y740 Review

 The Lenovo Y740 is an all-rounder gaming laptop.
 With the new generation RTX 2070 MaxQ GPU along with Intel i7-8750H processor and having good RAM, SSD, and a display with 144Hz refresh rate, this Lenovo Legion Y740 gaming laptop could deliver well.

 CPU and Performance

-In this Lenovo Legion Y740 laptop, you are getting Intel’s one of the efficient and fastest CPU Intel 8750H.
+In this Lenovo Legion Y740 laptop, you are getting Intel’s one of the most efficient and fastest CPUs Intel 8750H.
 The 8th Generation Intel Core i7–8750H is one of the most powerful processors for laptops.
 It’s aimed at high-performance and gaming notebook PCs.
 The Core i7-8750H features six cores with two threads per core, clock speeds of up to 4.1 GHz, and 9MB of cache.

 This laptop comes along with the NVIDIA GeForce RTX 2070 MaxQ which is a next-generation GPU.
 The G-Sync feature can give you a great experience.
 Another variant of the laptop comes with a lower version GPU like RTX 2060.

 Along with the graphics with this laptop, you will be able to do your daily business and professional activities with ease.
 As it is packed with 16 GB DDR4 ram.
 It also has 256 GB SSD and 1 GB HHD which allows it to perform even faster.

 The higher-end version of the Lenovo Legion Y740, has a 17-inch-wide angle VA display, with a resolution of 1920X1080, along with a 144 Hz refresh rate.

 On the other hand, the base model of this laptop comes with a 15.6-inch display.